 Design is clearly important to subscribers, and they want information that is well formatted and easy to digest.
 This includes headings, images and structure.

 Most email platforms will give you the option of sending an email in either html or plain text.
 I use Convert Kit for my email provider, because it gives me so many easy options when it comes to creating the best looking email (plus, they have great deliverability – hugely important if you actually want your emails landing in an inbox rather than spam folder!).

 I used to be an advocate for plain text (I liked the simplicity and elegance of writing as I would write a letter to a friend) but I’ve since switched to html, and it had a positive impact on my open rates as soon as I made the switch.

 Spend time thinking about how you want to design your email so that it is going to appeal to your ideal customer.
 If you are a product-based company, consider adding in high-quality images that people can quickly scan.
 Consider adding sub-sections to divide your newsletter up into easily digestible sections, like the LKR The Dash one I mentioned previously.

 Step 6: Craft excellent copy

-The same rules you follow to craft high quality blog posts also apply to writing high quality emails.
+The same rules you follow to craft high-quality blog posts also apply when writing high-quality emails.
 Here’s a breakdown of what you need to consider: